jah09/Garboogle/README.md

-Personal Project.
 This project is a basic CRUD using Firebase in Android studio (java).
 1. Registration
 2. Login
 3. View/Edit profile